mikepthomas/projects/_posts/printer-voron-2.4.md

 | ~M5x30 BHCS~                               | 4        |
 | ~M5 Hexnut~                                | 4        |

-**_NOTE:_** Some of these parts are no longer required as they are for the `z_joint_upper`s.
+**_NOTE:_** Some of these parts are not required as they are for the `z_joint_upper`s.
 The remaining M3 Screws are from the [Annex Engineering Reinforced Gantry Mounts](#-annex-engineering-reinforced-gantry-mounts) kit and are shorter than what is specified in the Manual.

 ### :negative_squared_cross_mark: Z Joints